Custom Endpoints

 Create a librechat.yaml file in the project root (if it does not exist) and add your endpoint configuration.
 See the librechat.yaml guide for detailed setup instructions.

-Here is an example with OpenRouter and Ollama:
+Here is an example with OpenRouter, Ollama, and an Anthropic-compatible gateway:

 Browse all compatible providers in the AI Endpoints section.
 For the full field reference, see Custom Endpoint Object Structure.